kahnwong/karnwong.me/content/_index.md

 lang = 'en'
 +++

 I'm a systems engineer by background.
 Been doing platform engineering / cloud cost optimization before there's a term for it.
-Currently I'm an Engineering Manager.